geekswagg/ucs-school/doc/devel/README_Releases.md

   - [ ] Verify YAML advisories
   - [ ] Tag an appropriate commit with the `release-<version>` tag
 - [ ] Create new changelog
-  - [ ] Create a new link on the UCS changelog pages
 - [ ] Create new version in Test Appcenter
   - [ ] Adjust the version in the README files in the test appcenter
 - [ ] Publish to Test Appcenter